 Visiting Banff in July?
 Here’s All You Need to Know

 There’s only one word to describe Banff in July – stunning.
 July is one of the best times to visit the Canadian Rockies if you’re after sunshine, warmth, and long days.
-I love Banff in July as the snow disappears off the mountain peaks, days are long, the lakes are brilliantly blue, the hiking is plentiful, and the overall vibe is delightful.
+I love Banff in July, as the snow disappears from the mountain peaks, the days are long, the lakes are brilliantly blue, the hiking is plentiful, and the overall vibe is delightful.

 Things to Know Before Visiting Banff in July